Henry Hugh Gordon Stoker

-Captain Henry Hugh Gordon Dacre Stoker, (2 February 1885 – 2 February 1966), also known as Hew Stoker and commonly credited in films as H. G. Stoker or Dacre Stoker, was an Irish Royal Navy officer who commanded the Royal Australian Navy's submarine during the First World War.
+Captain Henry Hugh Gordon Dacre Stoker, (2 February 1885 – 2 February 1966), also known as Hew Stoker and commonly credited in films as H. G. Stoker or Dacre Stoker, was an Irish actor and Royal Navy officer who commanded the Royal Australian Navy's submarine during the First World War.
 Stoker was captured in 1915 and he spent the remaining three-and-a-half years as a prisoner of war of the Ottoman Empire.
 He retired from the navy in 1920 to pursue an acting career on the stage and film.

 As an amateur athlete, Stoker competed in the Wimbledon tennis championships throughout the 1920s.
-With the outbreak of the Second World War, he was recalled to service in the navy, where he helped with public relations.
+Following the outbreak of the Second World War, he was recalled to service in the navy, where he helped with public relations.
 When the war finished, Stoker returned to his acting career.
 In 1962, at the age of 77, he became Irish Croquet Champion.

 Early life

+Henry Hugh Gordon Dacre Stoker was born on 2 February 1885 in Dublin to William Stoker (c.
+1844–1921), a surgeon, and Jane 'Jeannie' Martin Ross Stoker (c.
+1849–1935).
+Stoker was the fourth of six siblings, of which five survived to adulthood.